 The simple steamed rice served at restaurants is usually boiled in a sealed pot or electric rice cooker.
 Novices tend to favor a rice cooker, which doesn't require as much supervision as a pot on the stovetop.
 If you don't have a rice cooker but do have an electric vegetable steamer, you can use that instead to prepare fluffy, perfectly cooked rice.
 Some appliance models even include a rice-cooking bowl to make cooking rice in a steamer easier.

-The compartments in your vegetable steamer are designed with a mesh or grid-style bottom, which holds vegetables in place but lets hot steam pass freely.
-The openings in the mesh are usually large enough that rice would simply fall through and land in your steamer's reservoir, so pouring rice directly into the steamer's compartments isn't an option.
+Vegetable steamers have a mesh or grid-style bottom, which holds vegetables in place but lets hot steam pass freely.
+The openings in the mesh are usually large enough that rice would fall into your steamer's reservoir, so pouring rice in the steamer basket isn't an option.

-Fill the steamer's reservoir to its maximum level, and assemble the steamer compartments and drip tray as usual.
+- Fill the steamer's reservoir to its maximum level, and assemble the steamer compartments and drip tray as usual.
 Position the rice bowl inside the steamer compartment, and cover it with the lid or another steamer compartment containing other foods.

-Set the timer to 45 or 50 minutes for brown or red rice, or 25 to 30 minutes for white rice.
+- Set the timer to 45 or 50 minutes for brown or red rice, or 25 to 30 minutes for white rice.
 If your steamer has a specific push-button setting for cooking rice, use that instead.

-If you don't have an electric steamer but do own a metal or Chinese bamboo steamer, you can use the same technique with those.
-Just make sure the water level remains below the steamer and that you have a tight-fitting lid for the pot or the steamer basket itself.
+If you don't have an electric steamer, you can use a metal or Chinese bamboo steamer using the same technique.
+Keep the water level below the steamer and use a tight-fitting lid for the pot or steamer basket.